 As it evolves, the golden image should be regularly penetration tested on a typical workstation.

-The patch management has an important role because vulnerabilities on applications and systems leading to a privilege escalation are disclosed regularly.
+Patch management has an important role because vulnerabilities on applications and systems leading to a privilege escalation are disclosed regularly.

 For example, the Windows Task Scheduler’s Advanced Local Procedure Call (ALPC) bug found in August 2018.
 It allows gaining local admin privileges from a standard user on 64-bit Windows 10 machines and Windows 2016 server.